Home Info Dwarf Crocodile - Facts, Pictures, Diet, Size, Lifespan, Characteristics, Habitat

 Dwarf Crocodile Diet

-Dwarf crocodiles are essentially generalist predators and they have been found to feed on extensive variety of tiny animals like crabs, fish, gastropods, frogs, insects, water birds, lizards, and bats etc.
+Dwarf crocodiles are generalist predators, feeding on a wide range of small animals such as crabs, fish, gastropods, frogs, insects, water birds, lizards, and bats.

 Habitat